When You Feel Like You Have Lost Yourself

 You Have Also Been the Woman Who Showed Up Anyway

-I know what it feels like to help someone else uncover what has been holding them back, and watch their whole world shift in an afternoon.
+Because I have taken a chance on myself I have also been able to help someone else uncover what has been holding them back and watch their whole world shift in an afternoon.
 I know the specific quiet that follows that kind of conversation — when you both know something just changed.

 I know what it is like to work hard and have that hard work pay off.
-To go after something no one else understands, simply because it matters to you.
-To set a boundary — a real one — and feel your own respect for yourself grow because of it.
+To go after something no one else understands simply because it matters to you.
+To set a boundary (that you keep) and feel your own self respect grow because of it.

 I know what it feels like to be in love with yourself.
 To believe in yourself.
 To actually be yourself without shrinking, over-explaining, or waiting for permission.